-As vice president of CleanTECH San Diego, Jason Anderson leads several initiatives critical to the mission of the organization, including the EDGE biofuels initiative, advocacy efforts, and economic development programs.
+As president of CleanTECH San Diego, Jason Anderson leads several initiatives critical to the mission of the organization, including the EDGE biofuels initiative, advocacy efforts, and economic development programs.
 In addition, Anderson is President & CEO of the Cleantech Education Foundation, designed to develop education and workforce development programs aligned with the mission of CleanTECH San Diego.
 In 2012, Anderson was appointed by the Mayor of San Diego to the City's Sustainable Energy Advisory Board (SEAB).
 Prior to joining CleanTECH San Diego, he served as vice president of business development for the San Diego Regional Economic Development Corporation (EDC) and, before joining EDC in 2006, worked at the Texas State Capitol as legislative director for State Senator Frank Madla.
 Anderson graduated from the University of Texas in Austin with a bachelor's degree in corporate communications and is a 2008 graduate of LEAD San Diego.

 Marty Turock manages CleanTECH San Diego’s Greening San Diego program, which involves accelerating sustainable best practice implementation across the region including CREBs renewable energy, EECBG energy efficiency projects, and as the leader of the Regional Lighting Working Groups.
 Previously, Turock worked in General Electric’s Chem-Met Management Program in GE’s Engineered Materials Group.
 During his 20-year tenure at GE, Turock was one of the company’s top global operating managers and restructured the GE Silicones Canada division and also launched the GE Silicones Asia-Pacific division in Hong Kong.
 In 2001, Turock pursued his entrepreneurial spirit in his post as vice president of sales with the wireless networks pioneer, Graviton, Inc. He also led global business development for smartcard fare collection systems at Cubic Transportation Systems.
 Turock holds a bachelor of science degree in chemical engineering from Princeton University.